 - 1. Legal Status to Operate- changes in business licensure agency. - 2.
 Ownership changes in ownership type of the institution. - 3.
-Organizational Leadership changes with the Chief Executive Officer, Chief Administrative Officer and Chief Academic Officer of The Institution. - 4.
-Board Members changes in structure, authority and autonomy of governing board members of the institution. - 5.
-Institutional Goals changes to organizational goals and objectives. - 6.
-Mission changes in the mission statement of the institution. - 7.
-Vision changes in the vision statement of the institution. - 8.
-Academic Programmes changes to curricula, catalogue, handbooks, personnel, departments, awards, student services...etc. associated with academic programmes. - 9.
+Name- change in institution's name. - 4.
+Organizational Leadership changes with the Chief Executive Officer, Chief Administrative Officer and Chief Academic Officer of the institution. - 5.
+Board Members changes in structure, authority and autonomy of governing board members of the institution. - 6.
+Institutional Goals changes to organizational goals and objectives. - 7.
+Mission changes in the mission statement of the institution. - 8.
+Vision changes in the vision statement of the institution. - 9.
+Academic Programmes - changes to curricula, catalogue, handbooks, personnel, departments, awards, student services...etc. associated with academic programmes. - 10.
 Agreements and Affiliations changes in who the institutions has affiliations with.
-(MOUs, Articulation Agreements, Instructional Service Center partnerships...etc.) - 10.
-Administrative and Support Staff changes to administrative and support staff. - 11.
-Instructional Staff changes to instructional staff. - ${\tt 12.} \textbf{Fiscal Resources} \textbf{-} \textbf{changes to fiscal resources of the institution.}$ - 13.
-Learning Resources changes to learning resources (student management systems, eLibrary databases...etc.) that support programme delivery. - 14.
-Physical Resources opening, closing or other changes in the geographical location of campus(es) where students are enrolled and/or staff assigned; associated rental or mortgage agreements, infrastructure, facilities...etc. - 15.
+(MOUs, Articulation Agreements, Instructional Service Center partnerships...etc.) - 11.
+Administrative and Support Staff changes to administrative and support staff. - 12.
+Instructional Staff changes to instructional staff. - 13.
+Fiscal Resources changes to fiscal resources of the institution. - 14.
+Learning Resources changes to learning resources (student management systems, e-Library databases...etc.) that support programme delivery. - 15.
+Physical Resources- opening, closing or other changes in the geographical location of campus(es) where students are enrolled and/or staff assigned; associated rental or mortgage agreements, infrastructure, facilities...etc. - 16.
 Strategic Development Plan changes to organizational strategic plan.